hoshikawa2/DataflowSparkStreamDemo/README.md

 ## Objectives

-- Learn how Dataflow can be used to process a large amount of data
+- Learn how Dataflow can be used to process a large amount of data in a scalable and near realtime application
-- Learn how to integrate scalable services: File Repository, streaming data, Database and Queue

 ## Prerequisites